Woolco: Closure

 On September 24, 1982, Woolco announced it would close all of its United States stores.
-The final Woolco store to have a grand opening in the U.S. was the September 29, 1982, launch of the Boutte, Louisiana, store which was five days after the chain's announcement of closing all stores.
+The final Woolco store to have a grand opening in the U.S. was the September 29, 1982 launch of the Luling, Louisiana location at St. Charles Plaza store, which was five days after the chain's announcement of closing all stores.
 By January 1983, all 336 stores were shuttered.
 Woolco's inventory was valued at approximately $1 billion, making Woolco's liquidation the largest in United States history at the time.
 However, the Canadian division of approximately 120 stores remained open.

-In 1982, the British Woolco stores were converted into regular Woolworth stores and were spun off along with the British Woolworths chain in the same year.
-Those larger stores were subsequently sold by Kingfisher plc to Gateway in 1986 and then Gateway sold the stores again, this time to Asda in 1988.
+In 1982, the UK stores were spun off along with the British Woolworths chain in the same year.
+In 1986, Woolworths sold the Woolco stores to Gateway, exiting them out of their ownership.
+Gateway then soon sold the stores again to Asda in 1988.
 In the UK, Woolworths' then-parent company Kingfisher plc attempted to revive the style of Woolco with the Big W chain in 1999, which was successful but suffered when Woolworths split into its own company in 2001, and in 2004, Woolworths Group PLC scrapped the Big W chain and sold some of the stores to supermarket chains Asda and Tesco.
 Woolworths rebranded the Big W stores they kept under their own name and they remained until Woolworths' administration in 2008.

 In 1990, 26 Woolworth stores in Canada were converted to Woolco because of their larger size.
 On January 14, 1994, in order to repay the $1.7 billion debt incurred from international specialty store expansion, the Woolworth Corporation sold most of the Woolco Canada stores to Walmart.
 Walmart did not acquire the Woolco stores that were either unionized or had downtown locations.
-Some Woolco stores were sold and re-opened as Zellers stores; when Zellers liquidated, some of those stores were later sold to Target Canada, which ceased operations themselves in 2015 following bankruptcy.
+Some Woolco stores were sold and re-opened as Zellers stores; when Zellers liquidated, some of those stores were later sold to Target Canada, which ceased operations itself in 2015 following bankruptcy.